 * America’s Youth: The Need for Basic Necessities.
 A National Survey Conducted for JCPenney in support of a campaign to benefit charity partner YMCA Associations nationwide by Morar Consulting April 2017

-This post was sponsored by Avenue but all thoughts and opinions are my own.
+This post was sponsored but all thoughts and opinions are my own.